FDR Control for Online Anomaly Detection: Global control of FDR over the full time series

-In the present online anomaly detection context, considering the overlapping case sounds more convenient since the detection threshold can be updated at each time step (as soon as a new observation has been given), which makes the anomaly detector more versatile.
-However for technical reasons, next Section~\ref{sec:fdr-dw} still focuses disjoint subseries as a means to introduce important notions without introducing too many technicalities, while Section~\ref{label:fdrcntr-overlapping} extends the previous results to the more realistic case of overlapping subseries.
+In Section~1.2 of the Supplementary Materials, a different scheme for defining a data-driven threshold from subseries is presented.
+The time series is divided into disjoint subseries and the same threshold is applied to all points belonging to that subseries.
+The term ``overlapping subseries'' is used to distinguish it from the disjoint case.
+In the present online anomaly detection context, considering the overlapping case sounds more convenient since the detection threshold can be updated at each time step (as soon as a new observation is given), which makes the anomaly detector more versatile.
+However, disjoint are easier to study.